emilyhorsman/bikeblog/content/posts/its-fall-yall-time-for-fenders/index.md

 [^2]: I thought about dimpling or cutting notches into metal fenders to clear the fork legs.
 I might try this in the future.

 So, given that I'm not even a huge fan of fenders, I'm putting on the fenders the bike came with until they break.
-This configuration isn't ideal and I didn't get that sweet French Fender Line™️ I would've loved.
+This configuration isn't ideal and I didn't get that sweet French Fender Line™ I would've loved.
 Nonetheless, the result was good enough for me[^3] and will give a good picture of clearances for future fender experiments.

 [^3]: Especially on this bike.
 One nice thing about e-bikes is that they start off kind of ugly so it's fine if I do some unsightly things to them.